 Types of birth control for endometriosis include:

 Progestin is a hormone that’s similar to progesterone, a female reproductive hormone.
 It works by thinning the uterine lining, which prevents regular periods.
-It also reduces endometrial tissue growth.
+It also reduces endometrial-like tissue growth.

 This form of birth control is available as: